mintyphp/mintyphp/README.md

 MintyPHP
 ========

-MintyPHP aims to be a full-stack framework that is:
+MintyPHP (formerly known as MindaPHP) aims to be a full-stack framework that is:

   - Easy to learn
   - Secure by design